atapas/fork-me/BereketT/README.md

     //login to gh cli
     gh auth login --web

-    //find the github url to the repo you want to fork
-    //it will look something like `https://github.com/learn-devops-fast/spock-lizard-docker.git`
+Find the github url to the repo you want to fork, it will look something like `https://github.com/learn-devops-fast/spock-lizard-docker.git`

     //fork using the cli command
     gh repo fork https://github.com/learn-devops-fast/spock-lizard-docker.git --clone